 - Start slowly.
 You may not have the energy or motivation to work out for long periods.
 Or, alternatively, you may feel like you could exercise for hours.
 Either way, you need to pace yourself so you don’t get hurt.
-Start with five or 10 minutes the first day, and then gradually increase by a minute or so in the following days.
+Start with 5 or 10 minutes the first day.
+Gradually increase by a minute or so in the following days.

 - Make it convenient.
 Is it easier for you to hit the gym and ride a stationary bike?
-Or would it be more convenient to just walk out your front door and up the sidewalk?
-The more accessible you make your exercise routine, the more likely you’re to stick with it.
+Or is it more convenient to just walk out your front door and up the sidewalk?
+The more accessible you make your exercise routine, the more likely you are to stick with it.

 - Ask the experts.
 If you can, work with your doctor or physical therapist to create a personalized plan.

 - Have options.
-Try to find several activities you enjoy, which use different parts of the body and can be done in different locations.
-This will keep you from getting bored with your routine, and give you alternatives when you’re out of town or if you can’t leave the house.
+Try to find several activities you enjoy that use different parts of your body and that can be done in different locations.
+This will keep you from getting bored with your routine.
+It’ll also give you alternatives when you’re out of town or if you can’t leave the house.

 Remember, if you aren’t feeling up to working out, you may need to take a rest.
 You may also need to switch to a different activity that doesn’t bother the affected area.